-A district may allow a campus to elect to donate food to a nonprofit organization through a person who is directly and officially affiliated with the campus, including a teacher or counselor, or through a parent of a student enrolled at the campus.
+A district may allow a campus to donate food to a nonprofit organization through an official of the nonprofit organization who is affiliated with the campus, including a teacher, counselor, or parent of a student enrolled at the campus.
 The donated food may be received, stored, and distributed on the campus.
 Food donated by the campus may include:

-- Surplus food prepared for breakfast, lunch, or dinner meals or snacks served from the campus cafeteria, subject to any applicable local, state, and federal requirements; or
+- Surplus food prepared for breakfast, lunch, or dinner meals or a snack to be served at the campus cafeteria, subject to any applicable local, state, and federal requirements; or

 - Food donated to the campus as the result of a food drive or similar event.

-Food donated under these provisions to a nonprofit may be distributed at the campus at any time.
-Campus employees may assist in preparing and distributing the food as volunteers of the nonprofit organization.
+Food donated to a nonprofit may be distributed at the campus at any time.
+Campus employees may assist in preparing and distributing as volunteers of the nonprofit organization.